 Building societies consider voluntary payments to victims of £138m Philips Trust scandal

-More than 2,000 customers from a variety of different building societies have been impacted by the collapse of a company called Philips Trust Corporation (PTC), which was holding £138m of assets made up of homes held in trust and life saving investments when it went into administration in 2022.
+More than 2,000 customers have been impacted by the collapse of a company called Philips Trust Corporation (PTC), which was holding £138m of assets made up of homes held in trust and life saving investments when it went into administration in 2022.

 While control of the majority of homes has now been returned to customers, administrators are struggling to recover millions in savings which PTC had passed on to “investment management” firms – leaving many victims fearing they will lose everything.